aPureBase/arkenv/docs/features/features.md

 It has 3 overridable methods:
 * `onLoad` is used to read data from a source and store it for parsing.
+* `postLoad` is used to react to configuration after all features have been loaded.
 * `onParse` is used on each argument property when parsing to obtain a value.
 * `finally` can be used for clean up.